awsvik/tensorflow-amazon-elastic-inference/README.md

 2. Choose **Notebook instances**, then choose **Create notebook instance**.

-3. On the **Create notebook instance** page, provide the following information (if a field is not mentioned, leave the default values):
+3. On the **Create notebook instance** page, provide the following information (if a field is not mentioned below, leave it default):

     1. For **Notebook instance name**, type a name for your notebook instance.

     2. For **Instance type**, choose `ml.t2.medium`.
 This is the least expensive instance type that notebook instances support, and it suffices for this exercise.

     3. For **IAM role**, choose **Create a new role**, then choose **Create role**.
+In 'create IAM Role' pop up window, select 'Any S3 bucket'.
+Make note of IAM role created.
+We will assign more permissions to it later when we start Lab 2.

+    4. For Git repositories, select 'clone public git repo ***' and provide folowing repository: ``https://github.com/awsvik/tensorflow-amazon-elastic-inference.git``

-    4. Choose **Create notebook instance**.
+    5. Choose **Create notebook instance**.
 In a few minutes, Amazon SageMaker launches an ML compute instance—in this case, a notebook instance—and attaches an ML storage volume to it.
 The notebook instance has a preconfigured Jupyter notebook server and a set of Anaconda libraries.

-Next Step
-___

-### Step 2: Open Terminal Window on Amazon SageMaker Jupyter Notebook Instance

-1. Open the notebook instance.

-    1. Sign in to the Amazon SageMaker console at [https://console.aws.amazon.com/sagemaker/](https://console.aws.amazon.com/sagemaker/).

-    2. Open the notebook instance, by choosing either **Open Jupyter** for classic Juypter view or **Open JupyterLab** for JupyterLab view next to the name of the notebook instance.
-The Jupyter notebook server page appears:

-2. Open Terminal Window.

-    1. If you opened the notebook in Jupyter classic view, on the **Files** tab, choose **New**, and **Terminal** at the bottom of the menu.
-    2. In ther terminal console execute ``sh-4.2$cd SageMaker/``

-Next Step
-___
-### Step 3: Download Ipython Notebook from Git Repo.

-1. In the terminal console execute In ther terminal console execute ``sh-4.2$ git clone <git repo>``
-2. Swtich to the **Home** tab in your browser window.
-3. In the SageMaker Jupyter Notebook Instance console, in the Files tab, navigate to ``tensorflow-amazon-elastic-inference\lab1\TFWorld-Amazon-Elastic-Inference-Lab1.ipynb``
+    6. In the SageMaker Jupyter Notebook Instance console, in the Files tab, navigate to ``tensorflow-amazon-elastic-inference\lab1\tensorflow_serving_container.ipynb``

-4. Click on ``TFWorld-Amazon-Elastic-Inference-Lab1.ipynb`` and follow the instruction in Jupyter Notebook to complete Lab 1.
-After completing Lab 1, come back, we will use this same Jupyter Notebook Instance to get started on Lab 2.
-In Lab 1, you will train a model and deploy it on Amazon SageMaker with Amazon Elastic Inference Attached and without Amazon Elastic Inference Attached.
-Note the latency and cost difference in with and wihtout Amazon Elastic Inference option.
-Don't focus too much on undertanding training.
-Breeze through the training part quickly.
+    7. Click on ``tensorflow_serving_container.ipynb`` and follow the instruction in Jupyter Notebook to complete Lab 1.

+    8. In Lab 1, you will create a model tar.gz archive and deploy it on Amazon SageMaker with Amazon Elastic Inference attached and without Amazon Elastic Inference attached.
+You wil note differenc between latency and cost and compare results to assess best value options for your inference needs.
+After completing Lab 1, we continue to use the same Jupyter Notebook Instance to get started on Lab 2.

 ## Lab 2: Attach Amazon Elastic Inference to Amazon EC2